 PDF417 gets its name from the acronym for “portable data file.”
 The “417” was added because there are 4 bars and 4 spaces arranged within every 17 module codeword, aka character.
 These characters or clusters have a specific formula for the size of each bar in the cluster.

-Unlike the square DataMatrix or the QR Codes, PDF417 is actually a high-density, stacked linear symbol, rectangular in shape.
-It is stacked in order to hold large amounts of data – usually with 100 to 200 characters – and the aspect ratio can be adjusted to deal with space limitations.
+Unlike the square DataMatrix or the QR Codes, PDF417 is a high-density, stacked linear symbol, rectangular in shape.
+It is stacked to hold large amounts of data – usually with 100 to 200 characters – and the aspect ratio can be adjusted to deal with space limitations.
 It has various levels of redundancy built into it so that up to 50% of the code can be damaged and yet the data can still be recovered.
-In general however, PDF417 can take about four times the amount of space that DataMatrix or the QR Code require.
+In general, however, PDF417 can take about four times the amount of space that DataMatrix or the QR Code requires.

 PDF417 consists of 3 to 90 rows of data that can encode up to 1850 ASCII or 2725 numeric characters.
 This code was designed to be scanned with slightly modified rastering laser scanners or liner CCD scanners such as the DS6708 2D Imager.
 NOTE: At the high end of data encoding (above 800 characters), you may find it best to switch to the Macro PDF version, depending on the type of data, the error correction level chosen and the scanner being used.

 For a scanner to easily identify this code, there is vertical start and stop bar groups along the ends of the stacked codes.
 Next to the start pattern is a left row codeword that contains the row number and the error correction level.
 A right row codeword next to the stop pattern provides more information about the row.
 All rows are the same size and each row has the same number of codewords.